Burglars Steal Large Silver and Gold Stash

 Welcome to the PMBug forums - a watering hole for folks interested in gold, silver, precious metals, sound money, investing, market and economic news, central bank monetary policies, politics and more.
 You can visit the forum page to see the list of forum nodes (categories/rooms) for topics.

-Please have a look around and if you like what you see, please consider registering an account and joining the discussions.
-When you register an account and log in, you may enjoy additional benefits including no ads, market data/charts, access to trade/barter with the community and much more.
+Why not register an account and join the discussions?
+When you register an account and log in, you may enjoy additional benefits including no Google ads, market data/charts, access to trade/barter with the community and much more.
 Registering an account is free - you have nothing to lose!

 white&yellow999